Computer Security Watch

 better.

-2. Security requirements verging on paranoia
+2. Security requirements verging

 Acces and identity authentication requirements are increasing.
 This is getting